ucdavis/hpccf-docs/docs/index.md

 ## How to request help

-Emails sent to HPC@UCD are documented in Service Now via hpc-help@ucdavis.edu.
+Emails sent to HPC@UCD [support](support.md) are documented in Service Now.
 HPC@UCD staff are available to respond to requests on scheduled university work days from 8:00 am until 5:00 pm, and will respond to your inquiry as soon as possible.